volkodavs/dropwizard-guice-example/README.md

 ## Overview

+The motivation of the project is to show how to integrate Dropwizard application with Guice DI Framework.
-The [Magic 8-Ball](https://en.wikipedia.org/wiki/Magic_8-Ball) is a plastic sphere, made to look like an eight-ball, that is used for fortune-telling or seeking advice.
+As an example application, I build a [Magic 8-Ball](https://en.wikipedia.org/wiki/Magic_8-Ball) REST API The Magic 8-Ball] is a plastic sphere, made to look like an eight-ball, that is used for fortune-telling or seeking advice.

-## Why DI Framework
+## Why Dependency Injection?

 Dependency injection is a technique whereby one object supplies the dependencies of another object.
 A dependency is an object that can be used (a service).